Korisss/concet-backend/README.md

 # Concet

-Concet is an open source todo application.
+Concet is an open source note-taking application.

 ## Configuration